The Best Nebraska Homeowners Insurance Company

 Many Nebraska residents have reported their flood insurance rates rising by hundreds of dollars in the last few years and that trend could continue.
 Unfortunately, if you live in a flood zone, there’s no way around it because mortgage lenders require homeowners to carry this coverage.

 Fortunately, there are some ways to bring the costs down.
 You can have an elevation survey done, which will assess the true flooding risk at your property and possibly result in a lower rate.
 You can also opt for a higher flood insurance deductible in exchange for lower premiums.
-And if your city has gone above and beyond in terms of floodplain management, like Lincoln, for example, you may get an even bigger discount.
+And if your city has gone above and beyond in terms of floodplain management — take a bow, Lincoln — you may get an even bigger discount.

 Wind and hail are the biggest vandals in the state, and they’re a key reason Nebraska’s home insurance rates are so high.
 There were 47 tornadoes in 2016 alone, and one 2014 storm was responsible for 40,000 hail claims in Omaha.
 With damage that costly and widespread, insurers have had to take steps to protect themselves and their financial solvency, so that they can keep operating within the state.